Layan59/SWE485ProjectGroup2/README.md

 I worked on describing the goal of the dataset and its source.
 This included explaining the purpose of the data and where it was collected from.

 [Abrar]
-- Handled the preprocessing techniques for the selected dataset.
+• Handled the preprocessing techniques for the selected dataset.
-- Applied data cleaning steps
+• Applied data cleaning steps

+[LAYAN]
+[LAYAN]
+• Created the GitHub repository for the project and organized its folder structure to ensure clear collaboration.
+• Added the main dataset folder and uploaded the cleaned version used by all team members.
+• Wrote the introductory section in the Jupyter Notebook that includes:
+- The project motivation
+- Students’ names
+- A general overview of the project and its goal

 🔹 Phase 2: Supervised Learning